• About

 Share on WhatsappShare on FacebookShare on TwitterShare on Linkedin

-Ahead of the 2023 general elections, the Center for Reforms and Public Advocacy (CRPA) has said that under the new Electoral Act 2022, running mates nominated by Presidential, Governorship candidates of various political parties are not subject to withdrawal, or substitution.
+Ahead of the 2023 general elections, the Centre for Reforms and Public Advocacy (CRPA) has said that under the new Electoral Act 2022, running mates nominated by presidential and governorship candidates of various political parties are not subject to withdrawal or substitution.

-Both presidential candidates of the ruling All Progressives Congress (APC) Bola Ahmed Tinubu and Labour Party (LP) Peter Obi, submitted placeholder with the hope to substitute their running mate late.
+Both presidential candidates of the ruling All Progressives Congress (APC), Bola Ahmed Tinubu, and the Labour Party (LP), Peter Obi, submitted placeholders with the hope of substituting their running mates late.

-But in the statement released Saturday in Abuja by the Executive Director of the centre, Ifeanyi Okechukwu, said the Constitution and the Electoral Act 2022 make clear provisions on the yardstick for withdrawal and substitution of candidates, adding that provision, as contained Sections 28 and 84 of the amended Electoral Act 2022, relate to only the candidate – presidential and gubernatorial – and not their running mates.
+But in the statement released Saturday in Abuja by the Executive Director of the centre, Ifeanyi Okechukwu, said the Constitution and the Electoral Act 2022 make clear provisions on the yardstick for withdrawal and substitution of candidates, adding that provision, as contained in Sections 28 and 84 of the amended Electoral Act 2022, relates to only the candidate—presidential and gubernatorial—and not their running mates.

-According to the statement, the substitution of candidates by political parties becomes possible in cases of withdrawal or death of candidates and these are president, gubernatorial, Senate, House of Representatives and State Assemblies who were nominated by political parties through valid primaries in accordance with Section 29 and 84.
+According to the statement, the substitution of candidates by political parties becomes possible in cases of withdrawal or death of candidates, and these are the president, gubernatorial, Senate, House of Representatives, and State Assembly candidates who were nominated by political parties through valid primaries in accordance with Sections 29 and 84.

 RelatedPosts